 - Sortation Add-on

-Who Should Consider a SLAM System?
+Who Should Consider A SLAM System?

 SLAM systems can be remarkably cost-effective and efficient.
 A pre-engineered, pre-configured Sprinter™ can automate the manifesting of up to 1,000 cartons per hour and can pay for itself in as little as three months.
 Incorporating a SLAM system is a great way of consolidating multiple shipping stations into one, so if there is more than one shipping station, or more than 2 employees spend their day standing at scale weighing boxes, that would be a great time to begin considering a SLAM line.
 If you are manually dimensioning your parcel shipments, you’ll save a lot of mistakes.

-SLAM lines can range from 15 CPM (cases per minute) to over 80 CPM, depending upon the speed and the number of labelers.
+SLAM lines can range from 15 CPM (cases per minute) to over 80 CPM, depending on the speed and the number of labelers.
 Incorporating a SLAM line can be a much-needed increase in throughput for 3PL’s or other e-commerce fulfillment operations as they grow.